ksator/junos_automation_with_rest_calls/README.md

 ### How to make REST calls with Ansible

-We can use Ansible to make rest calls.
-I am using the module uri.

 The ansible inventory file is [**hosts**](hosts) at the root of the repository.
 The ansible configuration file is [**ansible.cfg**](ansible.cfg) at the root of the repository.
 Devices credentials are in a yaml file in the [**group_vars**](group_vars) directory